 If you’re in a below average, bad credit, or no credit situation and not careful…You could end up paying a lot more in additional interest charges compared to what a prime borrower would pay financing the same vehicle.
 Review my bad credit auto loan approval guide to learn how to increase your chances of being approved for a bad credit auto loan and also what to expect if you have bad credit.

 Visit my Auto Finance Tips Section to read more on how dealers make money financing cars, how your credit report affects your interest rate, common auto finance mistakes, and more.

 My advice to car buyers with credit issues BEFORE choosing to extend the term:

-If you're considering the purchase of a new vehicle, I recommend using a free online referral service such as CarClearanceDeals and Edmunds to guarantee you pay the lowest price.
-These services will tell you what others are paying for the vehicle you're considering in your local area and which dealers give the greatest discounts.
+If you’re considering the purchase of a new vehicle, I recommend using a free online referral service such as Ryde Shopper and Motor Trend to guarantee you pay the lowest price.
+These services will tell you what others are paying for the vehicle you’re considering in your local area and which dealers give the greatest discounts.